jlimadev/aws-certification-cloud-practitioner-notes/notes/account-billing-support/README.md

 - HR OU has no access to redshift and has no access to Lambda (due DenyAWSLambda SCP)
 - Finance OU has no access only to Deny

-Example of SCP allowing access to all resources but not to DynamoDB in all accounts.
+[Examples](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_scps_examples.html) of SCP allowing access to all resources but not to DynamoDB in all accounts.

 ```JSON
 {